sagautam5/composer-insights/README.md

 ---

+## 🔐 Security
+If you discover a security vulnerability within this package, please send an e-mail to sagautam5@gmail.com, All security vulnerabilities will be promptly addressed.

 ## 🤝 Contributing

 Want to contribute to Composer Insights ?
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.